PeilunLu053/architecturegen/README.md

 # img2cad

 A modular toolkit for converting raster images (JPG, PNG, BMP, …) into CAD-friendly linework that can be imported into DWG-based workflows.
-The current implementation vectorises binary silhouettes and exports them as lightweight polylines inside an ASCII DXF container, which can be opened by most CAD packages or converted to DWG using standard tooling (ODA File Converter, Autodesk TrueView, etc.).
+The conversion pipeline now extracts actual contours for detected silhouettes and exports them as lightweight polylines inside an ASCII DXF container, which can be opened by most CAD packages or converted to DWG using standard tooling (ODA File Converter, Autodesk TrueView, etc.).

 ## Features

 - Configurable preprocessing (resizing, binarisation thresholding)
-- Connected-component based vectorisation into rectangular primitives
+- Contour-aware vectorisation with simplification controls
 - Minimal DXF exporter suitable for DWG-compatible pipelines
-- Python API and ready-to-use command line interface
+- Python API, command line interface, and browser UI built with FastAPI

 ## Installation